calebjmatthews/endless-desert/concept.md

   [ ] Store memo and conversation state in reducer
   [ ] Compressed resource view
-  [ ] Fix for stuck without sand/knowledge before trading unlocked
+  [ ] Fix for stuck without sand/knowledge before trading unlocked [ ] Expensive trades to check whether "give" can result in min of 1

 ## Commands
 ### Delete all records from all tables: